metamn/beat/code/pages/democratization-of-design/democratization-of-design.md

 We don't want another Theme Forrest or Geocities.

-Years ago I wrote a similar tech-fiction article *Devices as Designers* where I was musing about highly intelligent components assembled into a system ny AI and displayed from watches, websites to interactive installations on skyscrapers.
+Years ago I wrote a similar tech-fiction article called *Devices as Designers*<sup id="footnote--2">[2](#footnotes--2)</sup> where I was musing about highly intelligent components assembled into a system by AI and displayed from watches, websites to interactive installations on skyscrapers.

 We are not too far from that and neither closer.
 But still to follow that path.
+Instead of devices people will do the task of assembling interfaces in a less intelligent way forcing us to come up with more intelligent components and design systems.

 Our new tools first of all has to teach people how to design.
 To realize what they really want is not to throw another slider and two gradients with a killer hero on a canvas, but to deliver a message.